By using this website, you agree to our privacy policy

 Sometimes all you need are the names and dates.
 Good material, good letters, good spacing and good layout go a long way.
 Not much else is really required.

-Sometimes a headstone needs to be tactile.
+Sometimes a memorial stone needs to be tactile.
 A pebble off the beach is good to hold in the palm of one's hand.
 A pebble headstone has the same attraction.
 The lettering doesn't need to be wild; it would detract from the calm shape.

 A carving contained in a circle calms it down, taking away the sharp edges.
 The boat style (a modern sloop) used here is not generic, but correct.
 Much research went into making everything right.